For those who ask, “What have you written?”

 Mystery, spies, a coded letter, and stirring romance fill the pages of Traitor’s Legacy.
 Bringing history to life.

-Story Description: 1781.
+Story Blurb: 1781.
 On opposite sides of the War of Independence, British Captain Jacob Vaughan and Claire Monroe find themselves thrust together by chance and expediency.

 Captain Vaughan comes to a stately North Carolina manor to catch a spy.
 Instead, he finds himself in bedlam: the head of the household is an old man ravaged by madness, the one sane male of the family is the very man he is hunting, and the household is overseen by his beguiling sister Claire.

 Torn between duty, love, and allegiances, yearning desperately for peace, will Captain Vaughan and Claire Monroe forge a peace of their own against the vagaries of war and the betrayal of false friends?

 “I would recommend this story for fans of historical romance and anyone who likes a sweet romance.” ~By Brony83 Reviewer for Paranormal Romance and Authors that Rock